 When to See the Perseid Meteor Shower:

 Earth crosses the comet’s debris cloud every year.
-The shower is visible from middle of July to the middle of August (July 17 and August 24, 2023), and the peak shower takes place around the second week of August (August 11 to 13 this year) as the Earth crosses the thick of the cloud.
+The shower is visible from the middle of July to the middle of August (July 14 and August 24, 2025), and the peak shower takes place around the second week of August (August 11 to 13 this year) as the Earth crosses the thick of the cloud.

-How & Where to See 2023 Perseid Meteor Shower:
+How & Where to See the 2025 Perseid Meteor Shower:

 Required Conditions: Clear Sky away from city lights — Check clear sky (cloud) conditions in your area – here.

 –The best way to see it is to get away from city lights, preferably to Dark Sky Preserves.
-If not, visit open sky areas (so that you have a 360 deg view of the sky) away from city lights like provincial/regional parks (where you can typically see a million stars on a clear starry night ) around midnight and look up — Northeast at the sky.
+If not, visit open sky areas (so that you have a 360-degree view of the sky) away from city lights, like provincial/regional parks (where you can typically see a million stars on a clear starry night ,) around midnight and look up — Northeast at the sky.
 If you live in the countryside, there is a good possibility that you can see a meteor shower from your yard.

 To find reasonably dark areas near your location, check the darkskyfinder map.
 Search for a park (or a safe place with no streetlights away from roads/traffic) within the areas coloured dark (mustard), yellow, green, blue, grey or black (transparent).
 (Before travelling, please check cloud cover.)

 — Make sure you switch off the phone, and your eyes need ~ 30 minutes to get adjusted to the dark.
-If you are carrying a flashlight, cover it with red cellophane wrap or some kind of red filter, so that it doesn’t interfere with viewing.
+If you are carrying a flashlight, cover it with a red cellophane wrap or a red filter, so that it doesn’t interfere with viewing.

 — Watch the night sky for at least 15 to 20 minutes for a chance to spot meteors.
 At its best, the shower can produce more than 80 meteors per hour.
 You can see the shower with the naked eye and do not need astronomy equipment.